 A more ambitious research design for future research would be to conduct a longitudinal study, given the inherent longitudinal nature of leadership development (Day, et al., 2014).
 This might involve administering this survey to a group of individuals before and after a specific intervention (e.g. a training program), alongside a control group that did not experience the intervention.
 Or it could involve administering the survey to a cohort at one point in time, then tracking their progression over a year or two before administering it again.

 Another limitation was the sample of individuals surveyed.
 The alumni from the business school were diverse in sector and age but they had all taken part in formal business education of their own volition, which makes them a somewhat unusual group.
 The Finco executives were more homogeneous in age and experience, but with different levels of exposure to formal training programs.
-It would be interesting to widen the analysis in future to a broader sample including people who have not had any sort of formal business education.
+It would be interesting to widen the analysis in future to a broader sample including people who have not had any sort of formal business education, and also those who do not have formal leadership roles within their organization.
+Such individuals could potentially learn and develop in very different ways to those in our samples.

 It would also be valuable to give explicit attention to hierarchical level as a factor in the leadership development process.
 A number of theories (e.g. Lord and Hall, 2005; Day and Harrison, 2007) have argued that the nature of development varies by increasing level of seniority, as people gain leadership skills and adjust their identity.
 While our study did not find any such effect (the control variable “Number of people reporting to you” was mostly not significant), a study design that intentionally sampled people at multiple levels could potentially be revealing.